ingo/ingo.github.io/_recipes/concha_cookies.md

 author: Isabel Coss
 category: Desserts
 description: A twist on the traditional Mexican concha bread, these cookies keep all the delicious orange blossom and vanilla flavors.
-The crust is a vanilla craquelin, the same recipe used for the bread and the best part of this pastry.
-These Mexican concha cookies capture all the flavors of the iconic concha bread in neat handheld cookies.
-A vanilla craquelin that mimics the bread's crackly crust tops the orange-scented cookies.
-Each bite delivers those beloved concha flavors of vanilla, orange blossom and caramelized sugar.
-The craquelin crust adds the perfect textural finish.
 image: concha_cookies.jpg
 image_attribution: Scott Suchman for The Washington Post
 image_source: https://www.washingtonpost.com/food/2022/12/01/concha-cookie-recipe-mexican-baking/